skoolkid/skoolkit/sphinx/source/commands.rst

   usage: sna2img.py [options] INPUT [OUTPUT]

-  Convert a Spectrum screenshot (or a portion of it) into a PNG or GIF file.
+  Convert a Spectrum screenshot or other graphic data into a PNG or GIF file.
-  INPUT may be a SCR file, or a SNA, SZX or Z80 snapshot.
+  INPUT may be a SCR file, a skool file, or a SNA, SZX or Z80 snapshot.

   Options:
     -e MACRO, --expand MACRO